 To get beachy waves, nothing beats a salt spray—except maybe the actual ocean.
 But for those of us (sadly) not living the beach bum life, we need a little extra help in reaching mermaid status.
-Most hair has at least some kind of curl pattern in it (even those with observable straight hair) and salt works to bring out the natural waves and texture.
+Most hair has at least some kind of curl pattern to it (even those with observable straight hair), and salt works to bring out the natural waves and texture.
 While you can buy some great salt sprays for under $30, you can also DIY your own for mere pennies at home.

 When you're in a pinch, whipping up a little homemade hair product is a quick and cheap option.
 But while it seems simple enough to mix salt and water to spritz on your strands, it's a slippery slope to Sahara Desert-dry, crunchy town.
 Salt is extremely drying, so there's a bit to know before you go diving headfirst into your spice cabinet.
 How much salt should you use?
 Is it even safe for all hair types?
-We asked the professionals to provide some insight on DIY salt sprays, keep scrolling for their top tips, and an easy recipe that will leave you with the perfect beachy waves.
+We asked the professionals to provide some insight on DIY salt sprays, so keep scrolling for their top tips and an easy recipe that will leave you with the perfect beachy waves.

 Watch Now: How to Make a Salt Spray for Hair

 - 1 tablespoon of Epsom or sea salt

 - 1 teaspoon of olive, extra virgin coconut, or jojoba oil

 To DIY sea salt spray, you'll only need a few ingredients, but the exact recipe will depend on your hair type and desired outcome.
 Another bonus of creating your own spray?
 You get to pick the signature scent with your favorite essential oils if you so choose.